 While both European and yellow perch have rather similar appearances, they are nonetheless two different species of the genus Perca.
 The biggest difference between the two fish is their size, as Euro perch are much bigger than yellow perch.
-Yellow perch are generally paler than European perch and often have a yellowish body coloration.

 Keep reading this article and find out everything there is to know about the topic of European perch vs yellow perch.

 Pro Tip: Need expert tips on how to catch yellow perch and other panfish?
 Then check out this helpful and comprehensive guide on Amazon right now!